joolstorrentecalo/gitlab-foss/doc/user/application_security/secret_detection/secret_push_protection/index.md

 ### Push blocked unexpectedly

 Secret Push Protection scans all contents of modified files.
 This can cause a push to be unexpectedly blocked if a modified file contains a secret, even if the secret is not part of the diff.

-To push a change to a file that contains a secret, you need to [skip secret push protection](#skip-secret-push-protection).

-[Issue 469161](https://gitlab.com/gitlab-org/gitlab/-/issues/469161) proposes to change the scanning logic to scan only diffs.
+You can [enable the `spp_scan_diffs` feature flag](#diff-scanning) so that only the newly committed content is scanned.

 ### File was not scanned